 Blood test report: homocysteine level high/ blood platelets low/ bilirubin high.
 What could be wrong?

 Big picture please: As a lab doctor, this means nothing in isolation.
 I appreciate your caring & this is no familiar pattern.
 Is the person clinically healthy?
 How off are the values?
 Vegetarians and junk-fooders are equally at risk for high homocysteine as are folks with genetic disease.
 Bilirubin -- gilbert's?
 Platelets -- gin and tonic?
 This isn't something to discuss in a 400-character text thx 4 understanding. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Blood test results high platelet count
+- Causes of high blood platelet count

 - High white blood cell count and high platelets